rarslan/blog-rest/README.md

-# RESTful API For blog
+# RESTful API For a Blog

 In the diagram i have explained the architecture of the blog.